sunway910/SyncDataToGoogleDrive/README.md

 # Sync your data to Google Drive(Python)

-**My blog server produce data every day, and I don't want to lose it, so I upload the incremental data into google drive every day!**
+**My linux server produce data every day.
+I upload the incremental data into Google Drive every day in case to lose it when my EC2 is expired in AWS**

 # 1: Enable Google Drive API
 * First: you should enable Google Drive API in GCP: `https://console.cloud.google.com/apis/library`